 What WHO published first (4 May 2026, with a 5 May note)

 WHO’s Disease Outbreak News dated 4 May 2026 described notification on 2 May 2026 of a cluster of severe respiratory illness aboard a Dutch-flagged cruise ship.
 As of 4 May 2026, WHO listed seven cases (two laboratory confirmed for hantavirus and five suspected), including three deaths, one critically ill patient, and three people with mild symptoms.
 WHO also stated the ship carried 147 people from 23 nationalities, departed Ushuaia, Argentina, on 1 April 2026, and as of 4 May was moored off Cabo Verde.
 WHO assessed global risk from the event as low while investigations continued.
 WHO noted a corrigendum on 5 May 2026 to clarify infection prevention and control wording.
-For the full narrative and case summaries, use WHO’s page directly.
+For the full narrative and case summaries, read WHO’s page directly rather than trusting any rephrasing.

 What WHO said on 7 May 2026 (briefing update)